Skip to main content Skip to navigation Skip to navigation

 This test takes special pictures of the body’s organs to see if any defects are present.
 The MRI camera looks like a short tunnel.
 Your child will lie on an exam table that will move slowly through the “tunnel” while the pictures are taken.
 Your child should be aware that the camera is noisy, but it will not touch his/her body and it will not hurt.
 He/she will need to be still for this test to get the best picture, so babies and very young children are usually given medicine to help them sleep.
 This test can take 25 minutes to one hour.
 Children with pacemakers or other metal implants will not be able to have an MRI, but will have a head CT (computed tomography) scan instead.
 The CT scanner is like the MRI camera, except that it looks like a large donut rather than a tunnel.
 An MRI can take between 10-45 minutes.

-These tests show how well a child’s lungs can expand and how well oxygen is carried to the blood.
+The pulmonary function tests (PFTs) show how well a child’s lungs can expand and how well oxygen is carried to the blood.
 If your child is tall enough (about 40 inches) and old enough to cooperate, he or she will be asked to breathe into a tube connected to a machine.
 The test takes about 20 minutes.

 A chest x-ray (CXR) allows us to look at the size of the organs in the thoracic cavity.
 Spinal x-rays and hand x-rays will be done to measure bone age, and help to assess bone structure before transplant.
 A child’s “bone age” may be different from his/her actual age in years and these x-rays help us to measure your child’s potential for future growth.
 Each x-ray takes only a few minutes and it is not painful.